Professional diving: Saturation diving

 If the diver is to work at fairly constant depths for periods which would require long periods for decompression, the diver may live in a special underwater habitat or a pressurised surface habitat called a saturation system.
 This type of diving is known as saturation diving.
 The same technique for supplying breathing gas as regular surface supplied diving is used, with the diving bell receiving breathing gas and other essential services from a diving support vessel on the surface.
 If diving at extreme depths, helium-based breathing gas mixtures are used to prevent nitrogen narcosis and oxygen toxicity which would otherwise occur due to the high ambient pressure.
 The diver is decompressed only once, at the end of the job, which saves time and reduces risk of decompression injury.

+Health and safety

+The hazards and risk associated with professional diving include those of the underwater environment, combined with those of the specific work environment and the tools, equipment and work of the diving task.

+Professional diving falls under occupational health and safety legislation, and as the hazards and risks are often specific to the occupation, it may be specifically covered by regulation promulgated for this purpose, as well as more general occupational health and safety regulations relevant to the current working environment.
+Many of the inherent risks of diving are mainly managed by administrative controls and personal protective equipment, some of which requires significant expertise to operate effectively, so training is necessary, and registration is required as a means of ensuring adequate training has been completed and competence has been assessed.
+Other risks are associated with health and fitness to dive, and there are standards set for these assessing these factors, and for keeping record of that they are up to date.

+The annual fatality rate in the US and Europe tends to be between 20 and 233 per 100.000, and it is considered likely that rates may be higher in developing countries.

+Occupational injuries leading to lost workdays for commercial divers in the US were estimated at about 460 per annum between 2011 and 2017.

+Underwater work is forbidden for minors by the International Labour Organization (ILO, Recommendation no. 190 - Worst Forms of Child Labour Recommendation, 1999) and is classified as arduous work for health care and social security in some jurisdictions.

+There is no international classification of commercial divers in maritime labour law, and this may vary considerably between naitonal legislations.
+In the US there are cases where commercial divers were recognised as seamen under the Jones Act.